Emotional Intelligence

 The Importance of Emotional Intelligence

-The ability to be emotionally intelligent is crucial for both professional and personal areas for a variety of reasons:
+The ability to be emotionally intelligent is crucial in both the professional and personal fields for many reasons:

 Emotional Intelligence in Business